jdbedics/dbthandbook/03-individual.Rmd

 Your performance and evaluation in the practicum is largely a reflection of your professionalism.

-1. Be on time for all appointments.
+1. Be on time and end on time for all appointments.
+This is easier said than done so do your best to be aware of time.
-2. End all appointments on time, :45 past the hour, which means wind down between :35-:40.
-3. Be aware of all clinic policies and procedures.
-If you notice anything discrepant between the clinic and Dr. Bedics, then email Dr. Bedics.
-4. Be polite and respectful to all staff.
+2. Be polite and respectful to all staff.
-5. Do not talk about clients with other providers in an open setting.
-6. Do not leave Titanium unattended.
-7. Never take any information with a client's name or other PHI outside of the clinc.
-It is a sure way to fail practicum.
-The most common scenario is taking a termination letter for Dr. Bedics to sign in TO.
-You can bring a letter with no identifying information and fill it after you receive the signature.
-8. Do not email or text Dr. Bedics with a client's name.
+3. It's appropriate to consult.
+A general rule is to only consult if you were comfortable with your client being present.
+4. Call Dr. Bedics if you want to talk about a client anytime.
+Avoid texting any information about client, including client name.

 ## First Session Checklist

-1. Review Jamie's Safety Planning **[Presentation](https://speakerdeck.com/jdbedics/clu-clinic-orientation-on-safety-planning)** before meeting with client.
+1. Review Jamie's Safety Planning **[Presentation](https://speakerdeck.com/jdbedics/clu-2018-community-counseling-safety-training)** before meeting with client.
 Conduct safety planning as needed.
-    * Always carry the *essential sheets* with you to every session.
+    * Keep the *essential sheets* with you and ready for every session.

 2. Checklist: